 Choosing Your Online Master's in Social Work Program

-This resource was created to help students find and research online Master of Social Work (MSW) programs.
+This resource was created to help students find and research the best online Master of Social Work (MSW) programs for them.
 For students who are considering or have already decided to pursue an MSW online, we offer a comprehensive guide.
 For professionals who already work in the field or for individuals looking for a career change, an MSW is required to become a Licensed Clinical Social Worker (LCSW) or a Licensed Master Social Worker (LMSW).

 Unfortunately for prospective students, there is no one set of standards for how an online MSW degree must be structured or even what can be called an “online” program.
 Degree requirements, course structures, and instruction methods all vary by school.
 Our goal is to make it clear how different graduate institutions work so that students are better prepared to determine which one fits their needs, accepts students from their state, and meets their professional aspirations.
 While there are advanced degrees that offer courses entirely online,all online MSW programs have a field education requirementwhere students must work at health services agencies in their local area.

-Factors To Consider When Searching for Your Online MSW Program
+Factors To Consider When Searching for the Best Online MSW Program for You

 When deciding on your choices for an online MSW program, there are many factors to consider.
 Certain programs are fully online, while others provide hybrid programs that combine an on-campus experience with an online experience.
 Some programs have clinical specializations while others do not.
-Here are all the factors that are important to consider when deciding the best online MSW program for you:
+Here are all the factors that are important to consider when researching online msw degrees:

 Overview of Master of Social Work Programs: Online and Campus

-All accredited online MSW programs must meet the same CSWE accreditation standards as campus-based counterparts.
+All accredited online social work degrees must meet the same CSWE accreditation standards as campus-based counterparts.
 Currently, there are 223 universities with accredited MSW programs and an additional 12 schools that have online MSW degrees that are candidates for accreditation.
 Through our research, we have identified 34 schools that offer a CSWE-accredited MSW online and at least 13 schools that offer hybrid MSW degrees, which combine online and campus-based instruction.

 For students who earned a Bachelor of Social Work from a CSWE-accredited undergraduate program, some graduate schools offer students the ability to enter an online Master of Social Work program as an advanced standing student.
 Typically, advanced standing students are able to waive the first year of classes, which are also known as foundation classes at many institutions.
 From our research, there are 24 schools that currently offer advanced standing MSW programs online.